 Minimise the risk of virus spread and infection

 - Limit the number of customers in your store at any one time.
 This can be done by locking the door and having customers knock to enter, or by operating an appointment system.

 - Social distancing should also be kept while queueing.
-The same distance of 2m should applied.
-The ACT have provided a poster that retailers can print out to pot on display in their stores.
+The same distance of 2m should be applied.
+The ACT has provided a poster that retailers can print out to put on display in their stores.
 This can be found here.

 - Try and keep to contactless payments where possible.
 Card contactless payments can be made for transactions up to £30.
 There is no limit on phone payment apps such as Apple Pay or Google Pay.
-The ACT have provided a poster that retailers can print out to pot on display in their stores.
+The ACT has provided a poster that retailers can print out to put on display in their stores.
 This can be found here.

-- Increase the amount of cleansing of the shop.
-The retail areas and workshops of your shop, especially all contact points such as doors, handles and surfaces, should be cleaned regularly and after every time they are touched.
+- Increase the amount of cleansing in the shop.
+The retail areas and workshops of your shop, especially all contact points such as doors, handles, and surfaces, should be cleaned regularly and after every time they are touched.

 - Continue to follow NHS guidelines.
 The guidelines found here need to be followed, including but not limited to washing hands regularly and covering a cough or a sneeze with a tissue (and disposing of the tissue immediately) or your sleeve.